 That’s what I served up to my readers last night.
 I published this week’s blog post before it was ready, just a few lines to remind me of what I planned to put together in the morning.
 Then I published it by mistake, a few dry seeds that didn’t deliver what I’d promised.

 I started the post on my cell phone, then pushed the PUBLISH button instead of the SAVE DRAFT button.
 See Blog Post Draft 1.
 I could try to correct my mistake by deleting it from my website, but I can’t take back the emails that went out to my subscribers.
 The only answer is to leave it as an illustration for today’s post.

 God made seeds to grow

 Last year I had a “come get a free pumpkin” postcard from a local farm.
-I liked the idea of free pies so I cut it open, throwing the skin and seeds into the garden for compost.
-I gave one of the pies away and enjoyed the other with my husband.
+I liked the idea of free food so I cut the pumpkin open, throwing its skin and seeds into the garden for compost.
+I gave away one of the pies I made and enjoyed the other with my husband.

 This summer I found a volunteer pumpkin plant spreading its arms toward the raspberry vines.
 I hadn’t planned on that, and I certainly didn’t intentionally plant the seed, but I now have a new pumpkin to process into pies.